scarplus/signals/README.md

 unaggregated, row view of last run - https://drive.google.com/file/d/13ciEIPwTFsCArVO0HMpfQq_fvtOIdOse/view?usp=drivesdk This view will have entries in row format. one row for eash symph.
-Here is how to read signal value in this file [Signal="Ticker1_<Allocation_in_decimal_percent>.<number indication line number that generated this ticker/allocation in my code for debug purpose>"]
+Here is how to read signal value in this file [Signal="Ticker1_<Allocation_in_decimal_percent>.<number indication line number that generated this ticker/allocation in my code for debug purpose>"] It may have some entries that are not in main Symph_Signal.csv file in cases where total allocation adds up to be more than 105%.
+It is possible in situations where some branches have a list of tickers without explicitly specifying percentage alloaction or if inverse volatility is used.

 historical data [unaggregated row view] - https://drive.google.com/file/d/13Et8KRpCO9eyzGo9TDkYv_WnAP7-M3ON/view?usp=sharing